jiangyanming/springboot-oauth-authzserver/README.md

 }
 </pre>

-With a different username and password you may get:
+With a different username and password you may get a response as shown below:
 <pre>
 {
     "timestamp": 1499273815728,